adityakuppa26/Java-In-a-Nutshell/Exception Handling/README.md

 **Uncaught Exceptions**

-* When the user doesnt catch an exception , yhe JVM 's default handler handles the thrown exception.
+* When the user doesnt catch an exception , the JVM 's default handler handles the thrown exception.
 * User catches and handles exception beacuse:
 -> allows him to fix the error manually.
 -> prevents program from automatically terminating.